-^{} The Library implemented GASB 68 during fiscal year 2015, as such only the last 2 years of data are available.
+Note: The Library implemented GASB 68 during fiscal year 2015, as such only the last 3 years of data are available.
+Each year, the Library will add an additional year of data until a total of ten years is presented.

-(A Component Unit of Charleston County, South Carolina) REQUIRED SUPPLEMENTARY INFORMATION (UNAUDITED) SCHEDULE OF THE LIBRARY'S CONTRIBUTIONS SOUTH CAROLINA RETIREMENT SYSTEM LAST TEN YEARS
+CHARLESTON COUNTY LIBRARY (A Component Unit of Charleston County, South Carolina) REQUIRED SUPPLEMENTARY INFORMATION (UNAUDITED) SCHEDULE OF THE LIBRARY'S CONTRIBUTIONS -SOUTH CAROLINA RETIREMENT SYSTEM LAST TEN YEARS